Point modules over the universal enveloping algebras of color Lie algebras

 read the original abstract

-Let $k$ be an algebraically closed field with characteristic $0$.
+Let $k$ be an algebraically closed field with characteristic zero.
 In this paper, we define the notion of a $q'$-Heisenberg normal element of a $\mathbb{Z}$-graded $k$-algebra.
 This $q'$-Heisenberg normal element gives the structure of some sets of modules related to point modules.
-Also, we determine the set of point modules over an Artin--Schelter regular algebra obtained as the universal enveloping algebra of a color Lie algebra.
-Moreover, we give a concrete integer such that the inverse system of truncated point schemes of it is constant.
+We also determine the set of point modules over an Artin--Schelter regular algebra obtained as the universal enveloping algebra of a color Lie algebra.
+Moreover, we give a concrete integer such that the inverse system of its truncated point schemes is constant.
+This is a quantitative answer to a question raised by Artin--Tate--Van den Bergh, in our setting.

 Editorial analysis